julia-e-ma/MATLABfinal/README.md

 # MATLABfinal
-Final project for MATLAB class, a photo editing tool
+Final project for CSC 113, a photo editing tool Completed by Charles Simon, Julia Ma, and Sara Cho